salina-health/www.salina.ai/content/about.md

 intro_image_hide_on_mobile: true
 ---

-Salina Health is an early-stage technology company targeting psychological therapy.
+Salina Health is an early-stage technology company aiming to enhance psychological therapy.

-We extract insights from language and voice to:
+We analyse language and voice to:

-- Saves therapists valuable time;
+- save therapists valuable time;
 - deliver better therapy; and
-- helps more patients access therapy.
+- help more clients access therapy.

 # How we work

-We're creating AI tools for therapy session analytics and ongoing patient monitoring.
-This could provide significant [efficiencies at clinics](/mental-health) with the growth of remote therapy providers, and [add insights](/voice-markers) with language and voice metrics.
+We're creating AI tools for therapy sessions and ongoing client monitoring.
+This [saves time](/mental-health) for therapists working online, and provides [valuable insights](/voice-markers) drawn from measurements of language and voice.

-These services is provided as a software-as-a-service.

-We prefer to partner with patient management software companies to deliver the technologies.
+We work with patient management software companies as well as individual therapists.
 If you're a PMS interested in Salina, do [get in touch](/contact).

 # Applications outside of mental health